 - If your fudge is too soft, it’s more likely to stick to your paper or baking pan.
 If your fudge is the perfect consistency, it’s less likely to stick, even if you simply grease the baking pan well without using any paper.

-- For best results, we prefer to line a baking pan with Nestle Premier White Morsels (a specially treated foil found in your grocery store) or parchment paper.
+- For best results, we prefer to line a baking pan with non-stick tin foil (aluminum foil) (a specially treated foil found in your grocery store) or parchment paper.

 - You can lightly spray the parchment paper or regular tin foil with non-stick cooking spray, wiping away the excess with a paper towel to really ensure the fudge won’t stick.